 Rheumatoid arthritis attacks the lining of your joints, inflaming the surrounding tissue and even eroding the joint itself.
 The resulting inflammation can harm several organs including the skin, eyes, lungs, and heart, according to the Mayo Clinic.

 Though no cure currently exists, there are ways to manage it.
-And as Thanu Jey, MD, clinic director at Yorkville Sports Medicine Clinic, explained in another Best Life article, the "condition will typically progress if untreated and limit your movement and activities in the future."
+And as Thanu Jey, MD, clinic director at Yorkville Sports Medicine Clinic, told Best Life, the "condition will typically progress if untreated and limit your movement and activities in the future."

-Seeing as your wrist is largely made up of a collection of small bones and is wrapped in very little protective tissue, it's no surprise that wrist pain is a common complaint.
+Your wrist is largely made up of a collection of small bones, and is wrapped in very little protective tissue—so it's no surprise that wrist pain is a common complaint.
 And while many of these pangs can be ascribed to natural wear and tear, if the pain occurs where your thumb meets your wrist, it may be a sign you are suffering from something called De Quervain's tenosynovitis.

 Though the cause of the condition is currently unknown, one thing is for certain: It's quite painful.
 According to the Mayo Clinic, if left untreated, the pain can spread into your thumb and all the way up your forearm, making it difficult to grip objects.
 If you catch it early enough—within the first six months—it can be treated and eradicated with regular physical therapy sessions.